ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2020_TransRes_Nilsson,
-    author = {Nilsson, Emma J and Victor, Trent and Aust, Mikael Ljung and Svanberg, Bo and Lind{\'e}n, Per and Gustavsson, P{\"a}r}, title = "On-to-off-path gaze shift cancellations lead to gaze concentration in cognitively loaded car drivers: A simulator study exploring gaze patterns in relation to a cognitive task and the traffic environment", journal = "Transportation research part F: traffic psychology and behaviour", volume = "75",
+    author = {Nilsson, Emma J and Victor, Trent and Aust, Mikael Ljung and Svanberg, Bo and Lind{\'e}n, Per and Gustavsson, P{\"a}r}, journal = "Transportation research part F: traffic psychology and behaviour", pages = "1--15",
-    pages = "1--15",
+    publisher = "Elsevier",
-    year = "2020",
+    title = "On-to-off-path gaze shift cancellations lead to gaze concentration in cognitively loaded car drivers: A simulator study exploring gaze patterns in relation to a cognitive task and the traffic environment", volume = "75",
-    publisher = "Elsevier"
+    year = "2020"
 }
 </pre>
 </ul>